sdingwan/kick-chat-translator/README.md

 - Make sure you've added AZURE_TRANSLATOR_KEY to your .env file
 - Verify your Azure subscription key is correct
 - Check that your Azure Translator resource is active

+### "Model not supported or slow"
+- If you need more languages or want to self-host, use Hugging Face models as described above
+- For fastest translation, use Helsinki-NLP/opus-mt-xx-yy for specific pairs, or NLLB-200 for broad coverage

 ## 📄 License